 This Is How To Store Your Collard Greens

-The best way to store collard greens short-term is in the refrigerator.
+The best way to store fresh collard greens short-term is in the refrigerator.
 Place unwashed collard greens into plastic bags removing the excess air and seal.
 Store the sealed bag in the crisper drawer of the refrigerator for 5-7 days.
 For long-term, blanch them and store in the freezer up to 12 months.

 This article will list each storage method and provide them to you in easy step-by-step directions.
 The methods examined are for raw or cooked greens including the refrigerator or freezer.
 For short or long-term, this article covers it all.